Jasonmyu/Jasonmyu.github.io/menu/about.md

 ![headshot](/assets/img/headshot.jpg "headshot"){:height="50%" width="50%"}

 Hello!
-My name is Jason Yu, and I am a current Ph.D. student studying computational chemistry at the University of California, Irvine and a former Co-op of the Medicinal Chemistry group at Biogen.
-I am also an NSF Graduate Research Fellow, part of a fellowship program sponsored by the National Science Foundation (More info can be found here: https://www.nsfgrfp.org/).
-My research interests involve the development and application of computational chemistry methods, particularly those which involve Density Functional Theory (DFT) and Artificial Intelligence (AI), to study the properties of small-molecules and chemical systems.
+My name is Jason Yu, and I am a computational chemist at Amgen.
+I received my Ph.D. from the University of California, Irvine where I was an NSF GRFP fellow.
+My research interests involve the development and application of computational chemistry methods, particularly those which involve Density Functional Theory (DFT) and Artificial Intelligence (AI), to study the properties of small-molecules and biochemical systems.
 The results of my research projects have found application in the fields of quantum computing and drug discovery.
 To learn more about my research, including ongoing work,